Speaker Sizes Over the Years

 Now that the speaker is removed, it is time to find out the speaker’s size, and the first step is finding the speaker’s diameter.
 The diameter is found by taking a tape measure, ruler, or yardstick and measuring the speaker at its widest point across its face (or front).
 It is important to write down this number and all subsequent information as soon as it is measured to save you from forgetting and having to repeat any measurements.

-Measuring the Cutout diameter and the Mounting Holes
+Measure the Cutout Diameter and the Mounting Holes

 Why Is it Important to Have the Correct Speaker Size